ARTIST MENTORSHIP

 Each mentorship relationship is tailored, but may include:

-• Collaborative goal-setting rooted in your values, season of life, and artistic goals
+• Collaborative goal-setting rooted in your values and season of life

 • Gentle structure and optional assignments or prompts